Last Updated on September 25, 2022 by Ellen Christian

 Most of the popsicles in the stores are brightly colored, which we know as adults is from artificial food dyes.
-If your kids are used to neon blue popsicles with sprinkles, they may initially be resistant to trying something that’s more healthy.
+If your kids are used to neon blue popsicles with sprinkles, they may initially be resistant to trying a healthy popsicle recipe.
 Just have patience and you’ll find that they enjoy these as well.

 A healthy popsicle has only a few basic ingredients.
 You’ll also need some sort of popsicle mold and sticks.

 If you start with yogurt, I recommend Greek yogurt because it has a higher fat content which will give you a creamier popsicle.
 If you want something slightly less healthy as a treat, you can begin with pudding as a popsicle base – just please make sure it is homemade and doesn’t have any artificial ingredients in it.

-Sweetener – You really shouldn’t need any type of sweetener added into your popsicles.
+You really shouldn’t need any type of sweetener added into your popsicles.
 Fresh fruit is really quite sweet on its own.
 If you absolutely have to add some type of sweetener, add a few drops of liquid stevia with the popsicle base and stir well.

 - Water freezes harder than juice or add-ins.
 Have you ever bitten an ice cube?
 If you don’t add in a bit of juice or another type of add into your popsicle, they will be very hard and difficult to bite.

-- ½ cup strawberries, cut into chunks
+- 1/2 cup strawberries, cut into chunks

-- ¼ cup bananas
+- 1/4 cup bananas